shantibetts/burning-wheel-community/Project-Worksheet.md

 # Burning Wheel Community App V1: Character Sheet

-The unoficial, online Burning Wheel Gold (+Codex) character sheet.
+The unofficial, online Burning Wheel Gold (+Codex) character sheet.
 Adapted from the Burning Wheel character sheet PDFs included with Burning Wheel Gold.

 V1: Create a MongoDB database to house character information that communicates via a RESTful API to a React front end which displays and edits character information according to the rules layed out in Burning Wheel Gold.